amazingmist/bmagbook/README.md

 # bmagbook
 A social network like facebook.
-It just a pratice.
+It just a practice.